 Identifying Reflection Points With The Mirror Test

-Primary reflection points can be identified by using what’s called the mirror test.
+Finding places where soundwaves from your content might be reflecting can be identified by using what’s called the mirror test.

 Basically while sitting in the main listening position, someone else would walk along the wall with a small mirror until you see the speaker in the mirror.

 Have them mark that spot with a small piece of tape.